-It is included in a travel insurance policy and covers against cancellation of your holiday.
-You can get a lump sum back from your travel insurer if you have to cancel your trip.
+Cancellation cover is often included in a standard travel insurance policy and protects you financially if your holiday can’t go ahead.
+You typically get a lump sum paid back from your travel insurer if you have to abandon your trip.

-You should therefore take out cover as soon as you book so you will be protected for as long as possible.
+You should take out cover as soon as you book so you will be protected for as long as possible.
+Otherwise, if your holiday is cancelled before you buy your insurance, you’ll be left severely out of pocket.
 You can compare travel insurance policies here.

 If you, a travelling companion or a relative has a serious injury or becomes ill

 If you have been made redundant

 If you have to go to court or have been called for jury duty

 If you have to stay at home following a fire, flood or burglary of your property within 48 hours of your departure date, or if this happens while you are away

 If you, or one of your party, becomes pregnant after you were sold the policy, or a doctor recommends you should not travel due to pregnancy complications